lmielke/altered_bytes/altered/resources/templates/i_context_user_info.md

 ## User and System Activities
-The following shows recent activities performed by the user.
-Reading this can improve context understanding.
+The following shows some stats about recent user activities and their intensity.
 {%- if context.user_info.user_act %}
 {%- for activity in context.user_info.user_act %}
 ### Activity {{ loop.index }}